Creating a Career Development Plan: Tips and Strategies

 Steps to create Your Career Development Plan

-Creating a career development plan is about evaluating your strengths and weaknesses in skillsets then taking active steps toward professional growth.
+A career development plan requires evaluating strengths and weaknesses in skillsets then taking active steps toward professional development.

 Assess Your Current Skills and Experience